Air Mail (film): Reception

 Air Mail was well received in an era not far removed from a time when air mail pilots like Charles Lindbergh were idolized.
 Critical reviews praised the atmospheric settings and flying scenes, but had difficulties with the underlying personal dramas.
 In his review in The New York Times, Mourdant Hall noted, " 'Air Mail' is handicapped by sequences that are either too long or too melodramatic, but it atones partly for these shortcomings by interesting details of activities in a flying-station, which in this instance happens to be known as Desert Airport.
 This curious combination of compelling truths and incredible fiction has a group of characters who, as usual in similar tales, are either too noble or too shameful or callous."

 The review in Variety echoed similar concerns. "(The) Picture is a fund of interesting atmosphere about the air mail service.
 Radio exchanges are coming in and going out all the time, couched in technical language such as 'Visibility zero, ceiling zero.
 Caution to all planes.'
 It's interesting enough, but in essence the producer has dramatized the air mail service first and slipped in a human story as a second thought."

+In 2025, The Hollywood Reporter listed Air Mail as having the best stunts of 1931 to 1932.